System: Sinclair ZX Spectrum

 Gameplay: Climb, Collect, and Keep Your Distance

-Movement is fast, snappy, and unforgiving.
-Running feels almost dangerously quick, ladder climbing is precise, and jumping demands commitment.
+Movement is fast and snappy.
+Running feels almost dangerously quick.
+Ladder climbing is precise.
+Jumping demands commitment.
 There is no chance to hesitate mid-leap.
-Complicating matters further are moving lift platforms that shift the layout constantly, blocking routes or opening opportunities at precisely the wrong moment.

 Graphics: Clear, Colourful, and Built for Play